proxmox/proxmox-backup/docs/tape-backup.rst

 .. _LTO Barcode Generator: lto-barcode/index.html

+**Barcodes:**
-:Barcodes: are a special form of tape labels, which are electronically readable.
+  are a special form of tape labels, which are electronically readable.
 Most LTO tape robots use an 8 character string encoded as `Code 39`_, as defined in the `LTO Ultrium Cartridge Label Specification`_.

   You can either buy such barcode labels from your cartridge vendor, or print them yourself.
 You can use our `LTO Barcode Generator`_ app, if you would like to print them yourself.

   ..
-Note:: Physical labels and the associated adhesive should have an environmental performance to match or exceed the environmental specifications of the cartridge to which it is applied.
+Note:: Physical labels and the associated adhesive should have an
+     environmental performance to match or exceed the environmental specifications of the cartridge to which it is applied.

+**Media Pools:**
-:Media Pools: A media pool is a logical container for tapes.
+  A media pool is a logical container for tapes.
 A backup job targets one media pool, so a job only uses tapes from that pool.
 The pool additionally defines how long a backup job can append data to tapes (allocation policy) and how long you want to keep the data (retention policy).

+**Media Set:**
-:Media Set: A group of continuously written tapes (all from the same media pool).
+  A group of continuously written tapes (all from the same media pool).

+**Tape drive:**
-:Tape drive: The device used to read and write data to the tape.
+  The device used to read and write data to the tape.
 There are standalone drives, but drives are usually shipped within tape libraries.

+**Tape changer:**
-:Tape changer: A device which can change the tapes inside a tape drive (tape robot).
+  A device which can change the tapes inside a tape drive (tape robot).
 They are usually part of a tape library.

 .. _Tape Library: https://en.wikipedia.org/wiki/Tape_library

+`Tape library`_:
-:`Tape library`_: A storage device that contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges, and an automated method for loading tapes (a robot).
+  A storage device that contains one or more tape drives, a number of slots to hold tape cartridges, a barcode reader to identify tape cartridges, and an automated method for loading tapes (a robot).

   This is also commonly known as an 'autoloader', 'tape robot' or 'tape jukebox'.

+**Inventory:**
-:Inventory: The inventory stores the list of known tapes (with additional status information).
+  The inventory stores the list of known tapes (with additional status information).

+**Catalog:**
-:Catalog: A media catalog stores information about the media content.
+  A media catalog stores information about the media content.

 Tape Quick Start